hasibzunair/hand-gesture/README.md

 # Results

 Below are the results which show the number of fingers that are being detected.
 On the right side, the mask is also displayed.
+Will appropriate filtering of the upper and lower thresholds depending on the surroundings, the system can be improved which will consist of less noise.
 <br />